 delivering her well-connected lovers alive into hell.
 Whereupon the

-lovers complete the process by committing suicide, which I'd call a
+lovers assist the process by committing suicide, which I'd call a really

 trap her, they prove they have enough evidence to ruin her reputation,

 and she obediently kills herself -in death revealing her true nature,

 as her outward bodily form dissolves, first becoming both male and female,

 then descending through bestial stages to a pool of primordial slime.